 - People with obesity and diabetes are not more likely to get COVID-19 than the general population.
 However, COVID-19 can cause more severe symptoms and complications in some people living with diabetes, obesity and related conditions.
 Currently, there is no evidence regarding the increased risk of COVID-19 infection in people with obesity.

-How does having an obesity-related condition like type 2 diabetes impact my risk for COVID-19?
+How does having an obesity-related health condition like type 2 diabetes impact my risk for COVID-19 complications?

 - In China, people with diabetes had much higher rates of serious complications and death than people without diabetes.
 If diabetes is well-managed, the risk of getting severely sick from COVID-19 is about the same as the general population.